 Women from the community as well as Memorial Road are invited to participate in all of our women’s activities and Bible studies.
 Registration information (where applicable) is below.
 To be added to our women’s ministry e-mail list to receive info when new Bible studies or activities are starting, or to assist in women’s ministry further by serving as an event helper, greeter, registration table worker, or communications rep for your Sunday Bible class, contact Lori Walle at 405-213-4725 or LWalleSL@aol.com.

 Monthly Restaurant Groups

-Monthly brunch, lunch, dinner, and coffee intergenerational groups will start up again this fall!
-Watch for registration in September for groups to begin in October.
-It’s a great way to try out new restaurants while getting to know a small group of women.
+New monthly brunch, lunch, and dinner groups are starting in October!
+Several groups still have space, so sign up here to participate.
+It’s a great way to try out new restaurants in Edmond or OKC while getting to know a small group of women.
 Groups meet on the second week of each month on a particular day.
-To inquire about availability or to be added to a group, contact Lori Walle at 405-213-4725 or LWalleSL@aol.com.
+Contact Lori Walle at 405-213-4725 or LWalleSL@aol.com with any questions.

 Single Women’s Activities Group

-Single Women’s Activities Group (SWAG) is for single women of all ages and life stages from both Memorial Road and the community.
-Activities are planned at various times and places and include a monthly brunch group, Game Nights, movies, large group dinners, and service projects.
-To join this group and receive e-mails about upcoming plans, please contact Carolyn Donaghey at firstname.lastname@example.org or 479-841-0390.
+S.W.A.G.
+(Single Women’s Activities Group) is for single women of all ages and life stages from both Memorial Road and the community.
+Social and service activities are planned at various times and places.
+To join this group and receive e-mails about upcoming plans, please contact Carolyn Donaghey at email@example.com or 479-841-0390.
 Our next event is OSU-OKC Farmers Market at Scissortail Park in downtown OKC on Saturday, October 23.

 SUMMER WEDNESDAY NIGHTS